cedricss/todomvc-angular-wakanda/README.md

 It builds the app in the `MyApp/Demo/angularApp/dist` folder.

-Then, copy the built files back in your Wakanda Solution (ie. inside the `WebFolder` directory):
+Then, copy the built files back in your Wakanda Project (ie. inside the `MyApp/Demo/WebFolder` directory):

 From `MyApp/Demo`: